FarhadAliev/Smart-Contract/README.md

 # Smart-Contract
-Create smart contract with Solidity programmin language and connect to Web3 via Rinkeby
+Create smart contract with Solidity programming language and connect to Web3 via Rinkeby